CloudIBN: Setting the New Standard for VAPT Services in India

 2. Automated Vulnerability Scanning

-Using enterprise-grade tools, we scan for misconfigurations, outdated libraries, weak encryption, and common vulnerabilities aligned with OWASP and SANS frameworks.
+Using enterprise-grade tools, we uncover known vulnerabilities including outdated software, weak encryption, and open ports.

 3. Manual Penetration Testing